SATURDAY, Feb. 9

 Family, Food, and Farming: Promoting Healthy Diet and Behaviors in Children

 Learn how you can raise healthy eaters and cook with kids using local organic veggies.
 Dr. Thomas will discuss how farming and nutrition go hand-in-hand to enhance nutrition and promote healthy habits in children and families.
-She will be joined by a chef to demonstrate how to prepare child-friendly, healthy snacks that the whole family will love.
+She will be joined by Atlanta’s favorite vegan chef, Chef Zu, to demonstrate how to prepare child-friendly, healthy snacks that the whole family will love.

 Fermentation and Happy Microbes